 Also See: Pumpkin Recipes Galore and Holiday Recipes and Halloween Recipes

-Ecards Send a free Ecard daily for just about any October calendar holiday, occasion, observance, or event.
+Ecards Send a free Ecard daily for National Seafood Bisque Day or just about any October calendar holiday, occasion, observance, or event.
 Or, just for the fun of it!
+Without a doubt, it’s fun for both the sender and the recipient.

 Holiday Insights, where every day in October is a holiday, a bizarre or wacky day, an observance, or a special event.
-Join us in the daily calendar fun each and every day of the year.
+So, please join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Further, in addition to National Seafood Bisque Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
 Many of these holidays are new.
 People and organizations are creating new holidays regularly.
 October holidays are no exception.
 Consequently., at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.